 As previously mentioned, email is still the most common threat vector for phishing and malware attacks.
-Gmail has made significant improvements in its native email filtering and suspicious content notifications to help users.
-But many find that it is not enough.
-Thus the huge (and competitive) anti-phishing industry.
+Gmail has made significant improvements in its suspicious content notifications and native email filtering to help users.
+But many find that it is not enough, thus the huge (and competitive) anti-phishing industry.

-Did you know that infected file sharing is another way that hackers try to gain entry into your cloud environment?
+Did you know that infected file sharing is another way that hackers can gain entry into your cloud environment?
 Hackers have figured out vulnerabilities in Google’s security scanning.
-They can effectively use Google’s own links and Google Doc files against them to share documents containing malicious links.
-Using this technique circumnavigates Google’s more robust Gmail security.
+Hackers can effectively use Google Doc files and Google’s own links against itself to share documents containing malicious links.
+When this technique is used it circumnavigates Google’s robust Gmail security.
 One of the ways this is done is by emailing users a link to a Google Doc, which contains malicious links itself.
-Gmail’s threat protection scanner will only see a Google Doc link, which it usually will assume is safe.
+Gmail’s threat protection scanner will only see a Google Doc link, which it will usually assume is safe.

 4. Malicious Applications

 Another way that hackers will gain access to the data you’re storing in Google cloud is through malicious applications.
 They may look like games or productivity apps.
 They can even sometimes resemble legitimate apps.
-They get users to download the app and login using OAuth credentials, then gain a wide range o f read, write, etc. permissions to other applications.
+They get users to download the app and login using OAuth credentials, then gain a wide range of permissions to read, write, etc in other applications.